Cat Allies (For

 Free spay and neuter services for anyone living in the Washington area

-League of Alexandria
+Animal League of

 reduced cost spay/neuter certificates.

 to purchase your spay/neuter certificate.

 you have purchased your certificate, you schedule your appointment with

 on the size and sex of the animal, and the veterinarian you choose,

 fees are generally $50 - $150.
 The certificate covers only the spay or

 neuter surgery.
-Vaccinations and other medical treatment you
+Vaccinations and other medical treatment you authorize

 will be done at additional cost.

 spay/neuter is available to everyone.
 There are no income restrictions.